liamnickell/at90can-arduino/README.md

-# at90can-arduino
+# Arduino + AT90CAN
-Repo that adds Arduino 1.8 support for AT90CAN
+Repo that adds Arduino 1.8 support for AT90CAN.